kshedden/case_studies/methods/writing-tips.md

   evidence and arguments.

-* Focus on findings that follow directly from your analysis of the data at hand.
+* Focus on findings that follow directly from your analysis of the data.
 For this class, you do not need to provide independent sources to corroborate or support your findings.

 * Don't use "hedge words" unnecessarily, but do use qualifications